How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 4. Technical Specifications: Dimensions, weight, materials, specific vulnerabilities

-This documentation will be used to insure your high-value package but also for choosing the right packaging.
+This documentation will be used to insuring your high-value package but also to help you choose the right packaging.

-The European standard EN 15552 defines packaging standards for the transport of valuable goods.
-Find our packaging precautions according to product type here.
-Here is how it is applied in practice:
+The European standard EN 15552 sets out packaging standards for the transport of valuable goods.
+Find our packaging guidelines for different types of products here.
+Here is how it applies in practice:

-• Dimensions: Never more than 80% of internal capacity (space required for packing)
+• Dimensions: Never exceed 80% of the internal capacity (space required for cushioning)

-• Discreet Marking: Avoid any distinctive signs (logo, "fragile," value)
+• Discreet Labeling: Avoid any distinctive markings (logos, "Fragile," value)

 Professional Calibration

-• Custom-cut polyurethane foam: Minimum density 35 kg/m³
+• Custom-cut polyurethane foam: Minimum density of 35 kg/m³

-• Antistatic Plastic Film: Mandatory for precision electronics
+• Antistatic Plastic Film: Required for precision electronics

-• Double Packaging: Rigid case + outer cardboard box (principle of "package within a package")
+• Double Packaging: Rigid case + outer carton (the "package-within-a-package" method)

-Apply the 1.2m Drop Test recommended by IATA to validate your packaging:
+Perform the 1.2-meter drop test recommended by IATA to validate your packaging:

 • 6 faces + 3 edges + 3 corners (12 tests in total)

-• The item must not suffer any visible damage.
+• The item must not have any visible damage

-Always perform this test before the first shipment of a new product type.
+Always perform this test before shipping a new product type for the first time.

-• Label with shortened name: "A. Durand" instead of "Atelier Durand Joaillerie"
+• Label with abbreviated name: "A. Durand" instead of "Atelier Durand Joaillerie"

-• Also make sure that an email address is included on the shipping label.
+• Also, make sure there is an email address on the packing slip

-• Declared value lower than actual value (legally permitted if you take out external parcel insurance)
+• Declared value is lower (legally permitted if you purchase external parcel insurance)

 • Generic description: "Precision measuring instrument" for a watch, "Precision measuring equipment" for an instrument

-• Do not mention your trade name or brand name as the sender if it indicates value (jewelry store, luxury brand, etc.).
+• Do not list your business name or brand as the sender if it suggests high value (Jewelry Store, Fine Jewelry, Luxury Brand, or high-end brand, etc.)

-• Shipping from an address different from the storage location
+• Shipping from an address other than the storage location

-• Pickup by courier rather than drop-off at the post office
+• Pickup by courier instead of dropping off at a post office

-Important Legal Point: You can legally declare a value lower than Carrier except when passing through customs) if you take out external delivery insurance covering the difference.
+Important Legal Note: You may legally declare a value lower than Carrier except when clearing customs) if you purchase third-party shipping insurance that covers the difference.
 This practice, which is common in the industry, significantly reduces the attractiveness of your package: it is an essential precaution.

 Priority Technical Criteria

-• Transit time at hub: Less than 24 hours at central hub (reduce handling)
+• Hub Transit Time: Less than 24 hours at the central hub (to minimize handling)

-• Staff Training: High-value handling certification (e.g., IATA Dangerous Goods)
+• Staff Training: Certification in High-Value Cargo Handling (e.g., IATA Dangerous Goods)

-• Advanced Traceability: Real-time GPS + automatic alerts
+• Advanced Tracking: Real-time GPS + Automatic Alerts

 DHL Express 85% ✅ ISO 28000 Germany/Netherlands GPS + IoT